 Rising population and growing economic development mean that water demand is expected to increase significantly, especially in developing regions.
 At the same time, climate change will have global, regional, and local impacts on water availability.
 Ensuring this changing supply can meet the increasing demand, without compromising the aquatic environment from which it is derived, is a huge challenge.
 Accurate assessment of water supply, human water demand and the water demand of the environment required to maintain this supply, is essential to devise and assess potential strategies to overcome this challenge.

 The Community Water Model is the first step towards developing an integrated modelling framework, which will be able to provide vital information to decision and policy makers.

-CWatM will be designed for the purpose to assess water availability, water demand and environmental needs.
+CWatM is designed for the purpose of assessing water availability, water demand and environmental needs.
 It includes an accounting of how future water demands will evolve in response to socioeconomic change and how water availability will change in response to climate.

 CWatM can be run at daily resolution globally from 5’ to 0.5° or separately for any basin or any region.

 The development of the Community Water Model is the foundation block of the Integrated Modelling Framework.
 The next steps towards creating an integrated modelling framework include:

 - Adding water quality (e.g., salinization in deltas and eutrophication associated with mega cities)